api-platform/docs/tutorial/api.md

 ![Swagger UI integration in API Platform](images/swagger-ui.png)

-API Platform exposes a description of the API in the Swagger UI format.
+API Platform exposes a description of the API in the Swagger format.
 It also integrates Swagger UI, a nice interface rendering the API documentation.
 Click on an operation to display its details.
 You can also send requests to the API directly from the UI.
-Try to create a new foo object using the `POST` operation, then access it using `GET` and finally  delete it with `DELETE`.
+Try to create a new *Foo* resource using the `POST` operation, then access it using the `GET` operation and, finally, delete it by executing the `DELETE` operation.
-If you access any API URL using a web browser, API Platform will detect it (using the `Accept` HTTP header send by the header) and display will the related request to the API in the UI.
+If you access any API URL using a web browser, API Platform detects it (using the `Accept` HTTP header) and displays the corresponding API request in the UI.
 Open `http://localhost/foos`:

 ![Request detail in the UI](images/swagger-ui.png)